bmdelc/Reclame_Aqui_Webscraping/README.md

 Part B:
 Iterate over all URL gathered in part A to get every detail from the complain such as the location, tags, date, answers, and so on.

-So, by the end, it'll create to datasets, one is the raw info and their url.
+So, by the end, it'll create two datasets, one is the raw info and their url.
 The second one is the full info gathered.